nikkNizz/Drawish/README.md

 *optional*
 `sudo make install`

 When there are changes, replace only the modified files with the newer ones and simply run the `make` command.
-The process will be very quick.
+The process will be very fast.

 Or install and compile directly from **Qt Creator** on Windows, Mac, or Linux, without changing a single line of code!